odoo/documentation/point_of_sale/advanced/mercury.rst

-A **MercuryPay** account (see `MercuryPay website <https://www.mercurypay.com>`__.) is required to accept credit card payments in Odoo 9 POS with an integrated card reader.
+A **MercuryPay** account (see `MercuryPay website <https://www.mercurypay.com>`__.) is required to accept credit card payments in Twenty20 9 POS with an integrated card reader.
 MercuryPay only operates with US and Canadian banks making this procedure only suitable for North American businesses.
-An alternative to an integrated card reader is to work with a standalone card reader, copy the transaction total from the Odoo POS screen into the card reader, and record the transaction in Odoo POS.
+An alternative to an integrated card reader is to work with a standalone card reader, copy the transaction total from the Twenty20 POS screen into the card reader, and record the transaction in Twenty20 POS.

 Module installation
 ===================